This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 enter the values.

-Step 2: To apply the value range to the image, click the Apply
+Step 2: To apply the value range to the image, click the Apply button or the OK button.

 Step 1: Select either automatically assigned (Auto) or user-specified